l7mp/stunner/docs/examples/janus/README.md

 In the below example, STUNner will be installed into the identically named namespace (`stunner`), while Janus and the Ingress gateway will live in the `default` namespace.

+### Docker images

+Janus does not come with an official Docker image; thus, we built one using a self-made Dockerfile based on the available documents in the official [Janus repository](https://github.com/meetecho/janus-gateway).
+Actually, we've made two Dockerfiles.
+One for the Janus Gateway server and one for the Janus Web Demos.
+The [Janus Gateway server Dockerfile](./DOCKERFILE-janus-gateway) should be ran in the root directory of the [Janus repository](https://github.com/meetecho/janus-gateway).
+The Janus Web Demos Dockerfile should be used in the `/html` directory of the [same repository](https://github.com/meetecho/janus-gateway/tree/master/html).
+The images (`l7mp/janus-gateway:v1.2.4` and `l7mp/janus-web:latest`) used in the following demo are hosted on Docker Hub under the L7MP organization.

 ### TLS certificates

 As mentioned above, the Janus WebRTC server will need a valid TLS cert, which means it must run behind an existing DNS domain name backed by a CA signed TLS certificate.
 This is simple if you have your own domain, but if you don't then [nip.io](https://nip.io) provides a dead simple wildcard DNS for any IP address.
 We will use this to "own a domain" and obtain a CA signed certificate for Janus.
 This will allow us to point the domain name `client-<ingress-IP>.nip.io` to an ingress HTTP gateway in our Kubernetes cluster, which will then use some automation (namely, cert-manager) to obtain a valid CA signed cert.